quicwg/base-drafts/draft-ietf-quic-transport.md

 The codepoint of 0x00000001 to the protocol is assigned with permanent status to the protocol defined in this document.
 The codepoint of 0x00000000 is permanently reserved; the note for this codepoint \[shall] indicate\[s] that this version is reserved for Version Negotiation.

-All codepoints that follow the pattern 0x?a?a?a?a are permanently reserved.
+All codepoints that follow the pattern 0x?a?a?a?a are reserved and MUST NOT be assigned by IANA.

 \[\[RFC editor: please remove the following note before publication.]]